Michel Choquette: Life and career

 Choquette was born March 14, 1938, in Montreal, Quebec to a French Canadian family.

 He attended Selwyn House School and did his undergraduate studies at Sir George Williams University.
 Afterwards, he studied for a master's degree in archaeology at the University of Pennsylvania, but did not graduate.

 In 1959 he created a record called "Songs of Murray Bay", which made fun of a summer resort town on the St. Lawrence which was widely popular locally.
 Because of this song, Choquette, at age 22, caught the interest of Cambridge-based musical satirist Tom Lehrer.

 Along with Peter Elbling, Choquette was half of the comedy duo "The Times Square Two" from 1964 to 1970.

-Choquette wrote for the Harvard Lampoon, and for National Lampoon magazine, where he was a Contributing Editor from 1970 to 1971, an Associate Editor during 1972, and a Contributing Editor from 1973 to 1974.
+Choquette wrote for the Harvard Lampoon, and for National Lampoon magazine, where he was a contributing editor from 1970 to 1971, an associate editor during 1972, and a contributing editor from 1973 to 1974.

 During the 1970s, Choquette put together The Someday Funnies, a large collection of original comics about the 1960s that were created especially for the book by 169 writers and artists.
 The book was released by Abrams on November 1, 2011.

+In 1979 he played the bilingual tourist in the short satirical film Twice Upon a Time...
+(Il était deux fois).

 Choquette presently teaches screenwriting, comedy writing and creative writing at McGill University and Concordia University in Montreal.